Reykjavík North (Althing constituency): History

 In September 1997 Prime Minister Davíð Oddsson appointed a committee headed by Friðrik Klemenz Sophusson to review the division of constituencies in Iceland and the organisation of elections.
 The committee's report was published in October 1998 and recommended, amongst other things, that the number of constituencies be reduced and that they be more equal in population size.
 The Althing passed an amendment to the constitution in June 1999 which removed the reference to specific eight constituencies contained within Article 31 and instead simply stated that there would be six or seven constituencies and that the Althing would determine the boundaries between the constituencies.
 The amendment also required that if, following an election to Althing, the number of registered electors per seat (including compensatory seats) in any constituency is less than half of that in another constituency, the National Electoral Commission shall change the allocation of seats so as to reduce the imbalance.
-This reduced the disproportionately in the voting power of rural and urban voters to 2:1.
+This reduced the disproportion in the voting power of rural and urban voters to 2:1.

 Reykjavík North was one of six constituencies (kjördæmi) established by the "Elections to the Althing Act no. 24/2000" (Lög um kosningar til Alþingis, nr.
 24/2000) passed by the Althing in May 2000.
 The Act required that, when an election to Althing had been called, the National Electoral Commission had to determine the boundaries between the Reykjavík North and Reykjavík South constituencies so that the number of registered electors per seat (including compensatory seats) is approximately the same.
 The Act initially allocated eleven seats to the constituency - nine constituency seats and two compensatory seats.

 Electoral system

 Reykjavík North currently elects nine of the 63 members of the Althing using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the D'Hondt method.
-Compensatory seats (equalisation seas) are calculated based on the national vote and are allocated using the D'Hondt method at the constituency level.
+Compensatory seats (equalisation seats) are calculated based on the national vote and are allocated using the D'Hondt method at the constituency level.
 Only parties that reach the 5% national threshold compete for compensatory seats.